Home

 The last two factors - soil depletion and food processing - have increasingly detrimental impact on our nutrient supply.
 On the other hand, our nutrient demand is up, mainly due to increasingly polluted environment.

-This global mismatch has global health consequences, resulting in an
+This global mismatch has global health consequences, heavily contributing to an

 epidemic of degenerative diseases in developed countries,